Where to Eat and Drink in NYC during the Holidays

 The Lodge at Gallow Green at the McKittrick Hotel (Chelsea) – Known for bringing the drama, I can’t wait to see what Gallow Green has in store.
 Their rooftop weekend brunch begins December 14, so book now!

 230 Fifith Ave.
 (Nomad) – Igloos on the roof at 230 Fifth Ave. keep you cozy so you can still have your view of the Empire State building.
 This is definitely one of the most well known spots of the season.
+Not necessarily somewhere I would go back to, but tourists like it for its’ central location + igloos.

 Need to get out of the cold and warm up with some seasonal food?
 Here are some of my top restaurant suggestions for the best holiday atmosphere and winter bites!